France, Spain to require COVID tests for China passengers | Business

 France, Spain to require COVID tests for China passengers

-France and Spain will implement tougher COVID-19 measures for passengers arriving from China, authorities said on Friday.Frances government is requiring negative tests, and is urging French citizens to avoid nonessential travel to China.
+France and Spain will implement tougher COVID-19 measures for passengers arriving from China, authorities said Friday.Frances government is requiring negative tests and is urging French citizens to avoid nonessential travel to China.

 - Country: